AbrarAlzubaidi/learnPHP/README.md

 # learnPHP
-php: is a programming language useful for building a dynamic sites. and it is a server side programming language.
+`php`: is a programming language useful for building a dynamic sites. and it is a server side programming language.

 ## advantages:
 1. server side